 Day 11: Lake Manyara – Serengeti National park

-After Breakfast we proceed to Serengeti national park.
-Game is viewed as we proceed to the Jambo campsite for dinner and overnight stay.
+After breakfast we leave Manyara and drive to Serengeti national park.
+Game is viewed as we proceed to Serengeti Nyati camp for dinner and overnight stay.

 Day 12 : Serengeti National park